ismoiljondev/medical/README.md

 <Title header="line" headline="Headline" subHeadline="SubHeadline" />
 ```

-And also if you remove 'types' prop, it would look like in this photo
+And also if you remove `types` prop, it would look like in this photo

 ![Alt text](image-2.png)

-gap between components changed to default gap (10px), and 'headline's font size changed also to default size
+gap between components changed to default gap (10px), and `headline`s font size changed also to default size

 ---

-if u want big gap between components with default size of 'headline'
+if u want big gap between components with default size of `headline`
-just add 'normal_headline' with comma after 'showcase' in 'types' prop
+just add `normal_headline` with comma after `showcase` in `types` prop

 ![Alt text](image-3.png)